Grip as Needed, Glide on Demand: Ultrasonic Lubrication for Robotic Locomotion: Experimental Evaluation

 \subsection{Proof-of-concept Locomotion Experiment}

-We tested both locomotion systems on rigid 3D-printed PLA substrates to demonstrate the viability of ultrasonic lubrication for locomotion, and to quantify locomotion efficiency.
-The inchworm-inspired system was evaluated on a semi-cylindrical substrate matching the geometry of its cylindrical friction control modules, while the ovipositor-inspired system was tested on a flat substrate.
-Each system was first actuated without ultrasonic lubrication to establish a baseline, after which the same motion sequence was repeated with lubrication activated.
-For each test, the distance traveled by the system was measured and divided by the actuator stroke—the theoretical displacement without friction—to determine locomotion efficiency.
+We tested both locomotion systems on rigid 3D-printed PLA substrates to demonstrate the viability of ultrasonic lubrication for locomotion and to quantify locomotion efficiency.
+The inchworm-inspired system was evaluated on a semi-cylindrical substrate that matched the geometry of the cylindrical friction control modules, while the ovipositor-inspired system was tested on a flat substrate.
+Each system was first actuated without ultrasonic lubrication to establish a baseline, after which the same motion sequence was repeated with the ultrasonic lubrication activated.
+For each test, the distance traveled by the system $d_{actual}$ was measured and compared to the actuator stroke $d_{theoretical}$—the theoretical displacement the locomotion system should achieve without slipping—to determine the locomotion efficiency as follows: